 Eighty percent of people attending outpatient physical therapy have diabetes, pre-diabetes, or diabetes risk factors.
 People with metabolic syndrome are at 2-3x greater risk for developing tendon injury.
 Despite the clinical implications of metabolic syndrome on tendon tissue, relatively little is known about how metabolic syndrome affects tendon health and recovery from injury.
 In these studies, we are examining the effect of metabolic syndrome on tendon tissue using a combination of in vivo and ex vivo approaches in humans and preclinical models.
 This includes basic science tools like tensile mechanical testing and composition assessment, in collaboration with labs in Mechanical Engineering & Materials Science, the Department of Orthopaedics, and the Shared Proteomics Core Resource (supported by the Musculoskeletal Research Center Pilot & Feasibility Award and ICTS Just-In-Time funding).
 This study is also looking at tendon characteristics of individuals with metabolic syndrome in vivo using modalities like quantitative ultrasound imaging and MRI.

-Application of Quantitative Magnetic Resonance Imaging to Characterize Tendon Tissue
+Application of Diagnostic Imaging Modalities to Characterize Tendon Tissue

-Recent advances in MRI sequences along with strategic patient positioning have allowed for MRI to be used to assess tendon tissue.
-This project aims to improve our understanding of the physiological implications of quantitative MRI metrics by comparing them to measures of tendon structure in ex vivo tendon specimens.
-Further, we are investigating reliability of these measures and their relationship to strength testing performance in patients.
+Our projects in this area aim to improve our understanding of the clinical implications of quantitative ultrasound and MRI metrics.
+We do this by comparing diagnostic imaging metrics to measures of tendon structure in ex vivo tendon specimens.
+We are also investigating using diagnostic imaging measures dynamically during tasks like a heel-rise to better understand how the tendon moves during functional tasks.
 This project is in collaboration with laboratory groups in the Mallinckrodt Institute of Radiology.